 NOTE: Applicants should be aware of the need for advance planning.
 Universities and/or colleges often take several weeks to send transcripts.

-For additional information regarding admission to WCC, contact Enrollment Services at (334) 556-2473 or visit the College website at www.wallace.edu and look under Admissions.
+For additional information regarding admission to WCC, contact the Admissions Office at (334) 556-2473 or visit the College website at www.wallace.edu and look under Admissions.

 Applying to the Practical Nursing program. . .